pingidentity/pingdirectory-go-client/configurationapi/docs/AddPassThroughAuthenticationHandler200Response.md

 HasUsePasswordPolicyControl returns a boolean if a field has been set.

-### GetDescription

-`func (o *AddPassThroughAuthenticationHandler200Response) GetDescription() string`

-GetDescription returns the Description field if non-nil, zero value otherwise.

-### GetDescriptionOk

-`func (o *AddPassThroughAuthenticationHandler200Response) GetDescriptionOk() (*string, bool)`

-GetDescriptionOk returns a tuple with the Description field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

-### SetDescription

-`func (o *AddPassThroughAuthenticationHandler200Response) SetDescription(v string)`

-SetDescription sets Description field to given value.

-### HasDescription

-`func (o *AddPassThroughAuthenticationHandler200Response) HasDescription() bool`

-HasDescription returns a boolean if a field has been set.

-### GetMeta
+### GetSubordinatePassThroughAuthenticationHandler

-`func (o *AddPassThroughAuthenticationHandler200Response) GetMeta() MetaMeta`
+`func (o *AddPassThroughAuthenticationHandler200Response) GetSubordinatePassThroughAuthenticationHandler() []string`

-GetMeta returns the Meta field if non-nil, zero value otherwise.
+GetSubordinatePassThroughAuthenticationHandler returns the SubordinatePassThroughAuthenticationHandler field if non-nil, zero value otherwise.

-### GetMetaOk
+### GetSubordinatePassThroughAuthenticationHandlerOk

-`func (o *AddPassThroughAuthenticationHandler200Response) GetMetaOk() (*MetaMeta, bool)`
+`func (o *AddPassThroughAuthenticationHandler200Response) GetSubordinatePassThroughAuthenticationHandlerOk() (*[]string, bool)`

-GetMetaOk returns a tuple with the Meta field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.
+GetSubordinatePassThroughAuthenticationHandlerOk returns a tuple with the SubordinatePassThroughAuthenticationHandler field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

-### SetMeta
+### SetSubordinatePassThroughAuthenticationHandler

-`func (o *AddPassThroughAuthenticationHandler200Response) SetMeta(v MetaMeta)`
+`func (o *AddPassThroughAuthenticationHandler200Response) SetSubordinatePassThroughAuthenticationHandler(v []string)`

-SetMeta sets Meta field to given value.
+SetSubordinatePassThroughAuthenticationHandler sets SubordinatePassThroughAuthenticationHandler field to given value.

-### HasMeta

-`func (o *AddPassThroughAuthenticationHandler200Response) HasMeta() bool`

-HasMeta returns a boolean if a field has been set.

-### GetUrnpingidentityschemasconfigurationmessages20
+### GetContinueOnFailureType

-`func (o *AddPassThroughAuthenticationHandler200Response) GetUrnpingidentityschemasconfigurationmessages20() MetaUrnPingidentitySchemasConfigurationMessages20`
+`func (o *AddPassThroughAuthenticationHandler200Response) GetContinueOnFailureType() []EnumpassThroughAuthenticationHandlerContinueOnFailureTypeProp`

-GetUrnpingidentityschemasconfigurationmessages20 returns the Urnpingidentityschemasconfigurationmessages20 field if non-nil, zero value otherwise.
+GetContinueOnFailureType returns the ContinueOnFailureType field if non-nil, zero value otherwise.

-### GetUrnpingidentityschemasconfigurationmessages20Ok
+### GetContinueOnFailureTypeOk

-`func (o *AddPassThroughAuthenticationHandler200Response) GetUrnpingidentityschemasconfigurationmessages20Ok() (*MetaUrnPingidentitySchemasConfigurationMessages20, bool)`
+`func (o *AddPassThroughAuthenticationHandler200Response) GetContinueOnFailureTypeOk() (*[]EnumpassThroughAuthenticationHandlerContinueOnFailureTypeProp, bool)`

-GetUrnpingidentityschemasconfigurationmessages20Ok returns a tuple with the Urnpingidentityschemasconfigurationmessages20 field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.
+GetContinueOnFailureTypeOk returns a tuple with the ContinueOnFailureType field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

-### SetUrnpingidentityschemasconfigurationmessages20
+### SetContinueOnFailureType

-`func (o *AddPassThroughAuthenticationHandler200Response) SetUrnpingidentityschemasconfigurationmessages20(v MetaUrnPingidentitySchemasConfigurationMessages20)`
+`func (o *AddPassThroughAuthenticationHandler200Response) SetContinueOnFailureType(v []EnumpassThroughAuthenticationHandlerContinueOnFailureTypeProp)`

-SetUrnpingidentityschemasconfigurationmessages20 sets Urnpingidentityschemasconfigurationmessages20 field to given value.
+SetContinueOnFailureType sets ContinueOnFailureType field to given value.

-### HasUrnpingidentityschemasconfigurationmessages20
+### HasContinueOnFailureType

-`func (o *AddPassThroughAuthenticationHandler200Response) HasUrnpingidentityschemasconfigurationmessages20() bool`
+`func (o *AddPassThroughAuthenticationHandler200Response) HasContinueOnFailureType() bool`

-HasUrnpingidentityschemasconfigurationmessages20 returns a boolean if a field has been set.
+HasContinueOnFailureType returns a boolean if a field has been set.

 ### GetExtensionClass